UnionInternationalCheminsdeFer/OSDM/spec/models.md

 - **ConnectionPoint**: allows to model virtual border points by defining stations within the connection point lies.

-Locations are modelled in the API as resources with a long time-to-live, which should allow efficient caching of this data, therefore removing the need of getting full location details in transactional operations.
+Places are modelled in the API as resources with a long time-to-live, which should allow efficient caching of this data, therefore removing the need of getting full location details in transactional operations.